tnunnink/ioList/README.md

 # ioList
-An application for generating and maintaining IO Lists using RSLogix 5000 L5X Exports
+An application for generating and maintaining IO Lists using RSLogix 5000 L5X Exports.

+Currently Under Development